srinathln7/ethereum-data-service/README.md

 Alternatively, you can test the service in your browser.

-This will enable real-time monitoring of memory consumption and the number of keys generated in our local data store.

 ## Observation and Analysis

 To view real-time analytics of our local data store, click [here](http://localhost:5540) to navigate to the Redis Insight GUI.
 Then, manually connect the database by clicking `Add connection details manually` and using the following details